Textualize/trogon/README.md

 ## How it works

-Trogon inspects the Click app and extracts a *schema* which describes the options / switches / help etc.
+Trogon inspects your app and extracts a *schema* which describes the options / switches / help etc.
-It then uses that information to display a form with a familiar control for each option.
+It then uses that information to build a form with a familiar control for each option.
 Updating the form generates a command line which you can run with <kbd>ctrl+R</kbd>.

 Ultimately we would like to formalize this schema and a protocol to extract or expose it from apps, which would allow Trogon to build TUIs for any CLI app, regardless of how it was build.